Healthcare Services and Programs

 We work closely with the patient's primary care physician and/or referring neurologist, providing recommendations for care and follow-up information to appointments.

 We are dedicated to helping patients manage their symptoms, regain function or control over their movements and maintain a quality lifestyle.
+For people living with Parkinson's disease, we offer OhioHealth Delay the Disease™, a life-changing exercise program designed to correct disease-specific physical challenges.

 Why Choose OhioHealth for Movement Disorders

 Patients treated for movement disorders at OhioHealth have access to the latest treatments to help improve function and quality of life.
+Led by our movement disorders specialist, David A. Hinkle, MD, PhD, OhoiHealth offers a multidisciplinary approach to patient care.

 We have a broad spectrum of focused expertise with a team that includes these specialists:

-- Rehabilitation therapists — physical, exercise, occupational, speech
+- Rehabilitation therapists — physical, occupational, speech

 - Social worker